Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 In very rare circumstances, there may be a situation that arises that requires a faculty member to cancel a course session.
 If this occurs, you will be notified electronically of the cancellation as well as when that course lecture will be rescheduled.

-Kansas Health Science Center’s (KHSC-KansasCOM) President and/or designee of KHSC-KansasCOM may declare KHSC-KansasCOM closed or delay opening due to inclement weather.
+Kansas Health Science University’s (KHSU-KansasCOM) President and/or designee of KHSU-KansasCOM may declare KHSU-KansasCOM closed or delay opening due to inclement weather.
 In the event this should occur, a decision will be made no later than 7:00 a.m. and announced to the campus community.

 Electronic announcements will be sent to all students, faculty, and staff via email and other electronic announcement systems.
-If an announcement is not made regarding the closing or delay of opening of KHSC-KansasCOM, students should assume that KHSC-KansasCOM is open and attend class at the regularly scheduled times.
+If an announcement is not made regarding the closing or delay of opening of KHSU-KansasCOM, students should assume that KHSU-KansasCOM is open and attend class at the regularly scheduled times.

-In cases of extended class cancellations/delays, such as the result of a campus emergency, natural disaster, or public health crisis, KHSC-KansasCOM will work with the Commission on Osteopathic Accreditation (COCA) to develop alternative educational plans that will be communicated to all KHSC-KansasCOM students.
+In cases of extended class cancellations/delays, such as the result of a campus emergency, natural disaster, or public health crisis, KHSU-KansasCOM will work with the Commission on Osteopathic Accreditation (COCA) to develop alternative educational plans that will be communicated to all KHSU-KansasCOM students.

 Religious Holiday Policy for Students